picarro-cchang/Brooks/src/main/python/AddOns/DatViewer/Manual raw files/user_guide.rst

 where CH4 and CO2 are both variable names in the selected data set.
 So this filter removes all rows with CH4 >= 5 or CO2 >= 10 from dataset.

-.. note:: All variables in the selected dataset can be used in the *Filter* field.
+.. note:: All variables in the selected dataset can be used in the *Filter* field by calling the variable name.
+          However, if variable name starts with a number, it needs to be called with a prefix of "dat".
+          For example, "12CO2" needs to be called as "dat12CO2" in the *Expression* field.

 .. note:: *Filter* field is applied before :ref:`Expression` field.